double-speak/doublespeak.github.io/_notes_2023/dont-bother-the-earth-spirit.md

   submissions in rhymed couplets, we’re drawn together by our shared passion for language and translation.</p>\n\n<p>Thank you to all of our proofreaders in the DoubleSpeak community \nwho made this group translation possible!</p>"
+epigraph:
 language: English
 lang: en
 image: "/assets/images/images_23/dont-bother-the-earth-spirit.jpg"
 image2: none
 imagecredit:
 imagecredit2:
 origaudio:
 translaudio:
 edition: '2023'
 pagetype: submission
 wrapformat:
 nonote: '0'
 order: '24'
 layout: notepage